wl4g/dopaas/README.md

 ### One click automatic deployment:
-> It is suitable for rapid deployment in server environment
+> It is suitable for rapid deployment in server environment, Note: only backend spring services (including Eureka) deployment are temporarily supported, For other dependent service deployment, please refer to [frontend deploy](#Frontend compiling), It is not recommended to use in high concurrency production environment.
+If necessary, please replace nginx with ELB/SLB/LVS.

 ```
 bash -c "$(curl -L https://raw.githubusercontent.com/wl4g/xcloud-dopaas/master/script/deploy/deploy-boot.sh)"